Keeping Holiday Greenery Fresh

 Fantasy Versus Reality

-We all want the old-fashioned kind of Christmas we read about in books.
-The kind with holiday greenery draped down banisters and across mantles.
-The kind with huge trees bedecked with candles.
-The kind with fresh wreaths and mistletoe and kissing balls...
+We all want the old-fashioned Christmas we read about in books—the kind with holiday greenery draped down banisters and across mantles, huge trees adorned with candles, fresh wreaths, mistletoe, and kissing balls.

-What we forget is that these idealized Christmases occurred long ago - before central heat.
-In modern times (when we don't have to wear gloves indoors), the decorating scheme must undergo a little change.
+We often forget that these idealized Christmases occurred long ago—before central heat.
+The decorating scheme must change slightly in modern times (when we don't have to wear gloves indoors).

 Keeping Holiday Greenery Fresh - Choosing Greenery